Createcafe3d/YXE3Dtools/README.md

 Yes please.

 The YXE3D is continuing the philosophy of it's parent - The Peachy Printer.
-Its software is community driven, send us a pull request.
+Its software is community driven, just send us a pull request :)

-In order to be considered please ensure that:
+In order to maintain chaos, please try and ensure:
 + Test Driven Design (TDD) write your tests first then write the code to make them work.
 + Respect the Single Responsibility Principal
 + Follow Onion Architecture Principals